To be completed the week of December 18, 2018.

 DOCUMENT DELIGHT: USER EXPERIENCE AUDIT

 Over the course of 24 hours, students will pay close attention all of their interactions with digital technology.
 Technology might include a video game, a web browser, an app on a smartphone, accessing an audio story, turning on a device such as a remote, etc. As students interact with such devices they should be particularly observant of moments involving delight or satisfaction.
-Once they identify one such moment, students should use the Delight Questionnaire to provide details of that experience.
+Once they identify one such moment, students should use the User Experience Audit Form to provide details of that experience.
 More than one delightful experience may be documented.
-Students will then bring the activity results to class for discussion and analysis.
-Student documentation and discussion of such moments will provide the design team with valuable insight for crafting Afterglow Access into a pleasurable experience for BVI students.
+The next time students meet as a class, pair up students so they can discuss their audit and help draw some conclusions by filling out the In-Class Interview Question Form.
+Once completed, the class should reconvene and go over the Engagement Questions for Discussion.

 User-centered design analyzes the needs/desires of the user and then utilizes that knowledge to guide the design of a product like an interface.
 Logs and diaries enable researchers to capture data about user preferences and habits over time.
 Using such methods, designers can identify key moments of interaction—moments to emulated, avoided, addressed.
 In this activity, rather than focus on moments of frustration, participants will analyze moments of delight.